 Find out more about Children Today from the video below:

 The Children's Heart Federation provides information and practical support to children and young people with congenital and acquired heart conditions and their families.

-Professionals such as cardiac nurses, social workers or advice workers are able to apply for grants towards specialist equipment and unexpected family costs such as travel expenses to hospital for families with children who have heart conditions.
+Professionals such as cardiac nurses, social workers or advice workers are able to apply for grants towards specialist equipment and unexpected family costs such as travel expenses to hospital.

 The Federation also organises family trips and respite.